tg-rs/carapax/GUIDE.md

 ## Session

 Sessions allow storing data in a storage such as filesystem or redis.
-Therefore you can implement stateful handlers.
+Therefore, you can implement stateful handlers.

 Session support is implemented using [seance](http://crates.io/crates/seance) crate.
 Carapax reexports all the needed types from seance, so you don't have to add it to your `Cargo.toml`.